 - Get Directions

-The only section of the Great North Road to retain its original name heads north from Parramatta Road, Five Dock for a short distance before abruptly stopping at the Parramatta River.
-No evidence of the original roadway remains today except the line it takes which follows the original and very first section built in 1829.
+The only section of the Great North Road to retain its original name heads north from Parramatta Road, Five Dock for a short distance before abruptly stopping at the Parramatta River, where the road crossed the river by punt to the Gladesville section on the opposite bank.
+No evidence of the original roadway remains today except the line it takes through Abbotsford, which follows the original and very first section built in 1829.

 Bedlam Point was chosen as the place where The Great North Road would cross the Parramatta River.
 A punt service which took travellers across the river at Bedlam Point was established in 1832.
 Remains of the convict built landing and the cutting through which the road climbed the river bank are still visible at the end of Punt Road along with grooves and initials cut into the rock by the convict road gang which built it.
 Nearby in Banjo Paterson Park is Rockend cottage.
 Once thought to have been the puntman's cottage or an inn, it appears to have been built in the 1850s after the land around Looking Glass Bay was subdivided.
 In 1866 it was bought by the grandmother of poet Andrew Barton (Banjo) Paterson.
 UBD Map 214 Ref D 14

 A convict built causeway across Devlins Creek is visible at Epping on land between Beecroft Road and the railway underneath the bus flyover of the M2 Tollway.
 UBD Map 251 Ref B 12

 The small masonry abutments of Pyes Creek Bridge (circa 1830) are in Erlestoke Park, Castle Hill (UBD Map 151 Ref M 11) - take the right hand path at the end of Woodlark Place.
 Convict hewn rock faces and stone gutters remain on the original line of New Line Road adjacent to Daintree Place, Dural.
 UBD Map 151 Ref L 3